drykit-go/testx/check/README.md

   implementation of a custom checker.
 - [CustomCheckerClosures](https://pkg.go.dev/github.com/drykit-go/testx/check#example-package-CustomCheckerClosures):
-  advanced implementation of a parameterized custom checker for uncovered type `complex128`, using closures.
+  advanced implementation of a parameterized custom checker for type `complex128`, using closures.

 ### Contribute!